For research and publication. Please see the Faculty Research Committee pages.

 The Dean of Faculty’s Office will provide limited support for travel related to students’ academic programs.

 A. Conference expenses for students presenting or co-presenting research that they have conducted at Trinity College will be reimbursed at the rate of 100 percent of transportation costs and registration fees, and 50 percent of lodging.
 This support must be requested well in advance of the conference and requests must include a letter of recommendation from the sponsoring faculty member.
+Support will normally be limited to one conference per student per year.
 Requests should be sent to the designated associate academic dean.
 Due to the steep increases in airfares and the decline in value of the U.S. dollar, it is unlikely that student travel outside the continental U.S. will be approved.

 Students whose travel includes countries on the State Department watch list must submit a signed waiver along with their requests for funding.
 Students planning travel abroad, especially travel to a watch list country, are encouraged to contact Brandon Lussier at (Brandon.Lussier@trincoll.edu), Assistant Director of OIP (www.trincoll.edu/UrbanGlobal/StudyAway) for information and support as they plan their travel.